hai-vr/documentation/src/pages/extra/vrchat-credits-calculator.md

 *\*Source: [Avatar Marketplace, FAQ, "Is there a minimum price that avatar creators have to abide by?"](https://hello.vrchat.com/avatar-marketplace)*

-## Comparing with an hypothetical US salary
+## Comparing with a hypothetical US salary

 Assuming an employee earns $100K USD per year: